cedx/enum.js/docs/index.md

 ## Usage

 ### Create the enumeration
-Just use the `Enum()` function (or whatever you want to name it) with an object literal containing primitive values (i.e. bigints, booleans, numbers, strings and symbols):
+Just use the `Enum()` function (or whatever you want to name it) with an object literal containing primitive values (i.e. big integers, booleans, numbers, strings and symbols):

 ```js
 import Enum from "@cedx/enum";